jgbrindle/GetAndCleanData_Assignment/CodeBook.md

 Note: see the description files in the following link for further information on what each of these 66 measures: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+## Transformations made to Produce the Tidy Dataset

+The file *run_analysis.R* produces the dataset by:

+1. Download and read in the required datasets.
+Note: the file does not assume you already have the file or that the used directories are in a particular place or existing.
+In fact the file will only be downloaded and unzipped if it has not already been done.
+2. Merge the training and the test sets to create one data set.
+First of all the test and training reading are merged into one dataframe.
+Bringing in the subject and activity columns is left until later to make measurement subsetting easier.
+3. Extract only the measurements on the mean and standard deviation for each measurement.
+This is done by finding all names in the feature set that contain either *mean()* or *std()*.
+Note: measures with only *mean* like *meanfreq* are not included.
+4. Use descriptive activity names to name the activities in the data set.
+The activity codes are bound to the combined dataset and converted to factors.
+This then allows us to name the levels via the *activity_levels* dataset.
+I also bind the subject numbers in this step.
+5. Appropriately label the data set with descriptive variable names.
+As described earlier I perform a subtle transformation on the measurement names to make them easier to understand.
+6.From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
+This is done via *aggregate* and the resulting dataframe is written out.